dbmnio/singularity-one/brainlift/brainlift.md

 ### a.
 Perspective

-*   **First-Person:** Chosen to maximize immersion, psychological pressure, and the disorienting feeling of the physics shifts.
+*   **Third-Person:** Chosen to give flexibility to switch to first person later.
+First person may maximize immersion, psychological pressure, and the disorienting feeling of the physics shifts.

 ### b.
 Failure State